01star/repo_2/README.md

 ## Corrections
     this was made on the local machine but a empy repo was created to house this repo in github ...

+## Changes on the main
+    This text was added in the main branch ...